University Counseling Centers: Pros and Cons to Consider

 How Can You Find a University Community Counseling Clinic?

-You’ll usually only find community counseling clinics at universities with graduate departments in counseling, psychology, or social work.
 This is because student counselors at these programs are nearly always graduate students.
 Bachelor’s students lack the experience or level of education to provide therapy, even under close supervision.

-However, not every university with a graduate counseling department has a community counseling program.
-And it can be frustrating and difficult to try to search for one of these programs on your own.
-It’s hard to even know the right person to call at a large university to ask.
-That’s why we’re here to help.
+It can be frustrating and difficult to try to search for university community counseling clinics on your own.
+It’s hard to even know the right person to call.

-We think these programs are such a fantastic resource that we always add them to our database when we find them.
-Right now, we have listings for about 100 of these clinics in 35 different states and are actively adding more.
-(And if you know of one that’s not in our database, please tell us so we can add it!)
+We have listings for at least 100 of these clinics in 35 different states and continue to add more.
+(If you know of one that’s not in our database, please tell us so we can add it!)

 So, we encourage you to use our OpenCounseling search page to look for these programs.
 Just enter your zip code to see what’s near you.